EngineersBox/VVSFS/report.md

     3. The filesystem does not correctly update `ctime`` on truncation.
     4. The filesystem does not store high presision time, only seconds like minix & ext2.

-Finally, we ran our filesystem through the [xfstests](https://github.com/kdave/xfstests) suite.
+Finally, we ran our filesystem through [xfstests](https://github.com/kdave/xfstests) and [fs-fuzz](https://github.com/regehr/fs-fuzz) test suites.
 This uncovered a large number of concurrency issues which we believe are related to the provided assignment template code.
-We think they may be related to the double block allocation issue mentioned above.
+We believe they may be related to the double block allocation issue mentioned above.
+If we had more time we would try to find the cause and solve these concurrency related problems.